jewelsofthought/neshama/site/posts/tol/old/network_examples.md

 - It had a moral imperative that you could activate within the community.
 Thus there was recourse to a Rabbi who would make a moral decision about conflicts, rather than relying on an external legal process.
 If there was a need for that, then there were generally lawyers within the community who could advise the participants as well as the Rabbi.
 - It becomes a self-sustaining and self-supporting structure that has minimal reliance on the greater surrounding community.
 - When services were provided to the greater community, that energy would be used to enrich the Jewish community itself.
 This provides an example of the way in which we can extricate ourselves from our reliance on the old, current paradigm.
-A form of the “build it and they will come”.
+A form of the "build it and they will come".

 ## Organic food